David Michelinie: Later career

 In 2007, Michelinie wrote Kolchak Tales: The Frankenstein Agenda #1–3 for Moonstone Books.
 Also for Moonstone, he wrote several prose short stories which appeared in the anthologies The Phantom Chronicles (2007), Werewolves: Dead Moon Rising (2007) and The Avenger: The Justice Inc. Files (2011).

 In 2008, he and Layton collaborated again on a four-issue Iron Man: Legacy of Doom miniseries and in 2009 on the one-shot Iron Man: The End for Marvel Comics.
 It was followed by the one-shot What If?
 Iron Man: Demon in an Armor in 2011 and a four-issue-follow-up on the "Armor Wars" storyline published as Iron Man #258.1–258.4 in 2013.

-He returned to his creation Venom with stories for Venom #150 (2017), Venom Annual #1 (2018) and Venom vol. 4 #25 (2020), all penciled by Ron Lim, who had also worked on Venom: Lethal Protector.
+David Michelinie returned to his creation Venom with stories for Venom #150 (2017), Venom Annual #1 (2018) and Venom vol. 4 #25 (2020), all penciled by Ron Lim, who had also worked on Venom: Lethal Protector.
 After the success of the two Venom films, in 2021 Marvel commissioned Michelinie to write a new five-issue-miniseries: Venom: Lethal Protector vol. 2, with art by Ivan Fiorelli, that was published in 2023.
-It was followed by Venom: Separation Anxiety, another limited series, drawn by Gerardo Sandoval in 2024.
+It was followed by Venom: Separation Anxiety, another limited series, drawn by Gerardo Sandoval, in 2024.
+The same year, Michelinie also returned to Spider-Man with a ten-page story for Spider-Man: Black Suit & Blood #4.